2022 Texas Longhorns baseball team: Regular season

 The Longhorns finished the 2021 season with a 50–17 record and a 17–7 record in conference play where they were crowned Big 12 Regular season co-champions for the 9th time alongside TCU.
 This was the 24th time the Longhorns have won 50 plus games in a season and the first 50 win season for Texas since 2010.

 Postseason

 After the regular season, the Longhorns went 2–2 in the Big 12 Conference tournament.
-However, the Longhorns went on to win the Austin Regional by defeating Fairfield, and the Austin Super Regional defeating South Florida, sending them to College World Series.
+However, the Longhorns went on to win the Austin Regional by defeating Fairfield and the Austin Super Regional by defeating South Florida, sending them to College World Series.
 The Longhorns went on to go 3–2 in the College World Series and making the final four.
 After a first round loss to Mississippi State, Texas won three straight games against Tennessee, Virginia, and Mississippi State, and then was defeated by Mississippi State in the second game of the Semifinals.